 Which strategy has the biggest impact on retention?

-Research consistently points to instructor presence and engagement as the highest-impact factor.
-Courses with strong instructor participation in discussions, personalized feedback, and regular communication see completion rates 20-30% higher than instructor-absent courses.
+Research consistently points to instructor presence and engagement as one of the highest-impact factors.
+Courses with strong instructor participation in discussions, personalized feedback, and regular communication show completion rates meaningfully higher than instructor-absent courses.
 However, combining multiple strategies produces the best results.

 How do you retain students in corporate eLearning training?

 Corporate eLearning benefits from additional strategies including manager involvement, completion-linked incentives, learning time protected on calendars, and content specifically tailored to job requirements.
-Data from LinkedIn Learning indicates that manager engagement triples the likelihood of employee course completion.
+A 2022 LinkedIn Workplace Learning Report found that manager engagement significantly increases the likelihood of employee course completion.

 What role does mobile optimization play in retention?